 Effective hotel revenue management helps hoteliers secure profits.
 Things can change quickly in the hotel industry and how much money your property makes is dependent on demand, pricing, seasonality and location.

-Hoteliers must use a range of different key performance indicators (KPIs) to arrive at a well grounded overview of their property’s revenue.
+Hoteliers must use a range of different key performance indicators (KPIs) to arrive at a well grounded overview of their property’s revenue, and even beyond that.

 In this post, we’ll guide you through five KPIs which capture specific data points within a hotel.
 We’ll discuss these revenue formulas and how they contribute to the wider picture of a hotel’s financial performance.
 We’ll cover:

 1. Average Daily Rate (ADR)

 Hotel pricing is fluid and room prices vary according to size, views or capacity.
 Hoteliers use Average Daily Rate is a revenue formula that determines average revenue drawn from any type of room on a given day.